Document Authentication & Legalization

 Yes, in most cases we can make a certified true copy on your behalf.
 We would require the original document, which we will take to a Canadian Notary Public, who will make the certified true copy.
 The Notary Public will add their signature and seal, as well as a statement that it is a certified true copy of the original document.

 Feel free to contact our friendly staff for assistance and to answer your questions.
-We will make sure your documents meet the criteria of the authentication and legalization process.
+We will make sure your documents meet the criteria of the apostille, or authentication and legalization, process.

 Creating a workform is essential to the process.
 Your workform will provide us with all the details we need to ensure that we perform all the steps you require and in the time frame that suits your needs.
 It also provides us with your contact information and final shipping address.
 You can find the Workforms page here: IDC Workforms